wlonk/arcadia/2015-02-post-playtest-2-outline.md

         the passion game?
       - Here's the thing to do: you spend willpower to get effects.
 It's not HP; it's effect-scale-juice.
+      - Further note: perhaps cards and tokens are reversed?
+You should get cards for pursuing your passions, and tokens for upholding your role?
+        Something to consider, anyway.
   - Face card powers that can make massive turnarounds if used in the right way at the right time.
 May allow sudden drains or returns of willpower, etc.